-5.10.2 On Air Mode Desktop Shortcut and Command Line Switches
+5.12.2 On Air Mode Desktop Shortcut and Command Line Switches

 After installation, a desktop shortcut is created that's used to launch Viz Arc directly in On Air Mode, without the possibility of entering Builder Mode.
-The following command line switches can be used:
+You can use additional command line options for startup.